 2022-10-31

-KINSHASA - Kris Berwouts, with the support of the Pascal Decroos Fund, investigates the curious circumstances in which the change of power between Joseph Kabila and Felix Tshisekedi took place, not only between the elections of 30 December 2018 and Tshisekedi's inauguration on 24 January 2019, but also afterwards.
+KINSHASA - Kris Berwouts, with the support of the Pascal Decroos Fund, is investigating the strange circumstances in which the transfer of power between Joseph Kabila and Felix Tshisekedi took place, not only between the elections of 30 December 2018 and Tshisekedi's inauguration on 24 January 2019, but also afterwards.

 After the 2018 elections, Congo was once again Absurdistan for a while.
 Leaked voting computer results and independent observers' conclusions pointed to Martin Fayulu as the winner with an overwhelming lead.
 But outgoing president Kabila struck a deal with opposition candidate Felix Tshisekedi and offered him the presidency.
 In exchange, he himself retained control of political institutions, the security apparatus and the economy.
 Thanks to his grip on the electoral commission and the constitutional court, he succeeded.
 Kris Berwouts examines what happened between the elections and Tshisekedi's inauguration, and also how Congolese 'democracy' fared further.